 - Family Fourth Preference (F-4): Sibling of U.S. citizen, his or her spouse, and their minor children (65,000)

-The process of applying for a family preference visa is the same as applying for the immediate relative visa—Form I-130 is filed with USCIS by the petitioner, and then the beneficiary either submits Form I-485 (for those living in the U.S.) or applies for an immigrant visa through the embassy or consulate in his or her home country (for those outside the U.S.).
+The process of applying for a family preference visa is the same as applying for the immediate relative visa—Form I-130 is filed with the USCIS by the petitioner, and then the beneficiary either submits Form I-485 (for those living in the United States) or applies for an immigrant visa through the embassy or consulate in his or her home country (for those outside the United States).